-Shoulder pain is a common problem with a number of different causes.
-Occasionally it can be referred from other parts of the body.
+Shoulder pain is a common problem with a number of potential different causes, for example, osteoarthritis or tendon problems.
+Occasionally it can be referred from other parts of the body such as the neck.

-Shoulder pain can more persistent than pains in some other areas with up to half of people still having symptoms after 18 months.
-It is particularly important to obtain a correct diagnosis and start treatment at an early stage to shorten duration of symptoms.
+Pains affecting the shoulder region can be more persistent than pains in some other areas, with up to half of people still having symptoms after 18 months.
+If the pain is particularly severe, it is important to get a correct diagnosis and start treatment at an early stage to speed recovery.

 Despite the fact that there are several possible causes, shoulder pain will often resolve with sensible self- management advice